Nitrokey/nitrokey-documentation/nethsm/apache.rst

         username: "operator"
         password: "opPassphrase"

-To secure the password you can provide it via an environment variable (see `Setup <setup>`__) or provide it in the httpd configuration:
+To secure the password you can provide it via an environment variable (see `Passwords <pkcs11-setup.html#passwords>`__) or provide it in the httpd configuration:

 .. code-block::